 Breast Reconstruction with Implants

-Your surgeon can help you decide whether you are able to have reconstructive surgery and what type is best for you.
-You will be advised to wait if now is not the best time for you.
+There are many options for breast reconstruction after having surgery to remove a breast (mastectomy).
+Your surgeon can help you decide whether you're able to have reconstructive surgery and what kind is best for you.
+You may need to wait if now isn't the best time for you.
 For instance, you may be advised to wait if you need radiation treatments after surgery.
+Breast reconstruction can be done months or even years after mastectomy.

-Often the breast area is prepared for a breast implant with a tissue expander.
-This is an empty implant shell that is inserted during surgery.
-The tissue expander is slowly filled with fluid or air over several weeks.
-This is done to stretch the chest skin and muscle to make room for a breast implant.
+For this option, the breast area is prepared for a breast implant with a tissue expander.
+This is an empty implant shell that's put in during the mastectomy.
+You'll be given time to heal and recover from surgery.
+When you're ready, the tissue expander is slowly filled with fluid or air over several weeks.
+This is done to gently stretch the skin and muscle to make room for the implant.
+If needed, you might have chemotherapy during this time.

 Placing the implant